xamantra/momentum/docs/event-system.md

 - Any call to `sendEvent(LoginEvent(...))` will invoke the parameter `invoke`.
 - The argument `event` is of type `LoginEvent`.
 - You can then use this argument to display snackbars or toast.
-- If the login was success, navigate to home page.
+- If the login was successful, navigate to the home page.